-Crude oil is one of the most traded commodities in the world as well as gold.
-The high liquidity of this market and its volatility depending on certain announcements and publications draw the interest of investors.
+Oil is one of the commodities that can be traded online.
+The oil market has a high liquidity and shows a high volatility at certain publications.
 But before launching into an investment in crude oil it is strongly recommended to know and understand certain information related to this commodity to achieve comprehensive analyses.

 Investing in oil on the stock market (like the CFDs offered by Plus500) is aimed at investors with a particular sensitivity to commodities.
 Like any investment, oil trading requires a certain capacity to analyse data and events likely to influence it over the more or less long term and a good knowledge of technical analysis.